 Occam’s Razor originally written in Latin is translated as “entities should not be multiplied unnecessarily”.
 This has often been simplified to “the simplest solution is usually the correct one.”
 A later quote by Einstein enforces the original intent, “Everything should be made as simple as possible, but not simpler.”
 When we ask for explanations, we often want the explainer to Keep It Simple.
 This is true in parenting when you ask your children what happened that caused the crying.
 This is true when we call customer service to troubleshoot a problem or fix their error.
 This is true when we negotiate any large purchase or attempt a debt settlement.
 This is true when we go to the doctor.
 This is even true when following the Bible.
-However, when we are the explainer, sometimes we find keeping it simple is much more difficult a task.
-As a parent, spouse, friend, and counselor, I always strive to go to the Bible for my answers first.
-Here are my lessons on simple answers.
+However, when we are the explainer, sometimes keeping it simple is a much more difficult task.
+These are my suggestions on Keeping It Simple.

 Always consider what you are saying and how you say it.

 Always be prepared to give an answer, but take your time to answer adequately and efficiently.

 Always listen to the response without thinking to your next point.